||Special Supplemental Nutrition Program for Women, Infants and Children (WIC)

 If you are pregnant, recently had a baby, are breastfeeding or have a child younger than 5 years of age, the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) could help you.

-The Special Supplemental Nutrition Program for Women, Infants and Children (WIC) is a short-term intervention program designed to influence lifetime nutrition and health behavior in high-risk populations.
-WIC is funded by the United States Department of Agriculture.
+The WIC program offers short-term nutrition intervention to influence lifetime healthy eating and associated behavior in high-risk populations.
+The program is funded by the United States Department of Agriculture.

 - Nutrition education and services;